Decision Tree-based Classification Models

 The classification model is trained using the initial sample data, which is split into training and testing subsamples.
 Usually, the training is done using the following steps:

-1. The sample is split into training and testing subsamples;
+1. The sample is split into training and testing subsamples.

-2. Training subsample is used to train the model;
+2. Training subsample is used to train the model.

-3. Test subsample is used to acquire accuracy statistics as described earlier;
+3. Test subsample is used to acquire accuracy statistics as described earlier.

-4. Steps 1 – 3 are repeated several times (usually at least 10 – 25) to acquire average model statistics;
+4. Steps 1 – 3 are repeated several times (usually at least 10 – 25) to acquire average model statistics.

 The average statistics are used to describe the model.

 The model's results on the test subsample depend on different factors—noise in the data, the proportion of classes represented in the data (how even classes are distributed), and others which are out of the developer's reach.
-However, by manipulating the split of the sample, it is possible to provide more data for training and thereby expect better training results—seeing more examples might lead to a better grasp of the class features.
+However, by manipulating the sample split, it is possible to provide more data for training and thereby expect better training results—seeing more examples might lead to a better grasp of the class features.
 However, seeing too much might lead to a loss of generality and, consequently, dropped accuracy on test subsamples or previously unseen examples.
 Therefore, it is necessary to maintain a good balance between testing and training subsamples, usually 70% for training and 30% for testing or 60% for training and 40% for testing.
 In real applications, if the initial data sample is large enough, a third subsample is used – a validation set used only once to acquire final statistics and not provided to developers.
 It usually holds small but representative subsamples in 1-5% of the initial data sample.

 Unfortunately, the data sample is not large enough in many practical cases.
 Therefore, several testing techniques are used to ensure the reliability of statistics and respect the scarcity of data.
 The method is called cross-validation, which uses the training and testing data subsets but allows data to be saved without using the validation set.